cconejov/UC3M_MultiAnalysis_Project_1/README.md

 First time I don't use the root directory of the project in Markdown.
 Consider two aspects:

-* Change th e configuration of the root chunk in the section of global option of Markdown.
+* Change the configuration of the root chunk in the section of global option of Markdown.
 Reference: [rmardown-cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/working-directory.html)

 * For the images, moves ones directory back.
 Reference: [stackoverflow](https://stackoverflow.com/questions/48813596/moving-one-directory-backward-in-r-path)